daviswhitehead/personal-site/public/copy/HOME/hero-subtitle.md

-I'm a product maker and a proud generalist.
+I’m a product maker.
+I make products people love.
+And I enjoy collaborating with others.